moodlehq/moodle-local_codechecker/readme_moodle.txt

 - Drop a checkout of git://github.com/squizlabs/PHP_CodeSniffer.git
   within the "phpcs" directory of the plugin.
-Always removing all the previous contents before copying.
+Always removing all the previous contents before copying, but the CodeSniffer.conf file that is needed to autodetect the PHPCompatibility standard.
 - Also, remove not needed stuff, like:
   - All dot (.*) files and directories (git, travis...).
   - Any composer.* and vendor files.